 This function will only return

 true after a

-colliding body’s normal is within 45 degrees of the given floor vector (this can
+where the colliding body's normal is within 45 degrees of the given floor

-This also allows you to implement other features (like wall jumps) using
+This angle also allows you to implement other features like wall jumps using